Tinka8ell/ZuhlkeCodingTest/README.md

 (we're not looking for clever algorithms).

 ## Contents
+In chronological order

 * [Prep for test](#prep-for-test)
 * [Zuhlke Coding Test](#zuhlke-coding-test)

+Content in reverse chronological order, so current near the top.
+After all that's what you are interested in first ...

+## Zuhlke Coding Test

+### Brief

+### Design

 ## Prep for test